Guage-field model of superfluid turbulence in the zero-temperature limit: The condensate model and duality to the loop-gas model

 In the standard condensate model, the large number of condensate bosons per unit volume, $n_0$, gives rise to a collective irrotational velocity field, $\textbf{v}_0=\nabla \phi$, for the condensate, which corresponds to the superfluid velocity.
-The macroscopic wave function of the condensate is given by $\psi=\sqrt{n_0}\: {\text {exp}}(im \phi/\hbar)$, where $m$ is the boson mass.
-For a condensate of bosons interacting via a delta-function repulsive potential of strength $g$, the equilibrium energy is given by the Gross-Pitaevskii energy functional \cite{Kleinert}
+The macroscopic wave function of the condensate is given by $\psi=\sqrt{n_0}\, {\text {exp}}(im \phi/\hbar)$, where $m$ is the boson mass.
+For a condensate of bosons with self-interaction of strength $g>0$, the equilibrium energy is given by the Gross-Pitaevskii energy functional \cite{Kleinert}

-where $\mu>0$ is the chemical potential near absolute zero.
-The field equation that follows from minimization of this functional (the time-independent Gross-Pitaevskii equation) possesses vortex line solutions (see e.g. \cite{Kleinert}); the core being an atomically thin hole surrounded by a macroscopic region of irrotational flow.
-Thus, under external stirring, formation of vortex lines becomes favorable in appropriate flow geometries and the superfluid can lower its total energy by creating inhomogeneity in the flow, concentrating vorticity along highly localized regions.
+where $\mu>0$ is the chemical potential near $T\approx 0$.
+The Gross-Pitaevskii (GP) equation that follows from the minimization of this functional possesses vortex line solutions (see e.g. \cite{Kleinert}); the core being an atomically thin hole surrounded by a macroscopic region of irrotational flow.
+Thus, the superfluid can lower its total energy by creating inhomogeneity in the flow, concentrating vorticity along highly localized regions.

-The Goldstone mode associated with the spontaneous breaking of the global gauge symmetry of (\ref{1}) corresponds to the long-wavelength perturbations of the velocity potential.
-It plays the main part in the excitation spectrum near absolute zero.
-The liquid in the (sound) wave moves irrotationally with velocity given by the gradient of the perturbation field.
-Evidently, such a long-wavelength mode cannot exist in a disordered state, which renders the model inadequate for the description of turbulent flow.
-However, as we shall see, with the appearance of additional interactions in nonequilibrium situations, the long-wavelength excitations become costly and the Goldstone mode disappears.
-This is where gauge potential enters, as we explain in the sequel.
-As an inspiration, we first remark below the intriguing correspondence between superfluidity and superconductivity.